NormalLinuxUser2/TPM-Spoofer-Compiled/README.md

 A Windows tool for spoofing the TPM 2.0 Endorsement Key (EK) by modifying persistent handles.
 Built using the `go-tpm (legacy)` library.

-This tool performs operations similar to the Linux `tpm2_evictcontrol` command.

-> ⚠️ WARNING:
-> - This tool performs low-level TPM operations.
-> - A **TPM CLEAR is REQUIRED before spoofing**.

 ---

 ## Features